 Affordability and Refill Costs

 Wirecutter always keeps an eye on the total cost of ownership.
 While some premium electric toothbrushes can carry hefty price tags, their top recommendations, like the Oral-B Pro 1000 and Philips Sonicare 4100, are lauded for their relatively inexpensive initial cost and affordable replacement brush heads.
 This focus on value ensures that superior oral care remains accessible and sustainable for everyone.
-Avoid generic or “knockoff” brush heads, as Wirecutter warns they might not perform as well or last as long as genuine ones.
+Wirecutter warns against generic or “knockoff” brush heads, as they might not perform as well or last as long as genuine ones.

 Choosing the Right Electric Toothbrush for You: A Wirecutter-Inspired Guide